rosemckeon/ploidy/README.md

 - Growth rate
 - Inbreeding induced mortality

 The amount of benefit gained for these traits by polyploids can be controlled via the parameters `ploidy_growth_benefit` and `inbreeding_sensitivity` respectively.
-While the growth benefit directly controls how many of their additional growth rate alleles polyploids are allowed to contribute, inbreeding sensitivity works differently.
+While the growth benefit directly controls the proportion of additional growth rate alleles polyploids are allowed to contribute, inbreeding sensitivity works differently.
 Inbreeding alleles are checked for homozygosity as a measure of being inbred or not.
 Polyploids are naturally more resillient to homozygosity of alleles.
 For this trait `inbreeding_sensitivity` controls how much the mortality probability of inbred individuals should be increased.

 #### Inheritance